DeProdigy/Magnetic_Twitter/README.md

 ~~make images circle~~

-add media quries for the new-tweet to float instead of fixed
+add a function that clears up the @tweets response

 add angular